Joy Waddell (PhD)

 Joy Waddell joined RADAR in 2017 as a research coordinator, responsible for designing, coordinating, and implementing RADAR’s commissioned research.
-Joy is also involved in teaching RADAR’s postgraduate Disaster Risk Studies modules and supervising postgraduate students.
+Joy is also lectures into RADAR’s postgraduate Disaster Risk Studies modules and supervises postgraduate students.

-Joy’s research interests include urban and community-based risk reduction, disaster governance, and disaster risk management in cities of the Global South.
-Joy completed her PhD in Environmental and Geographical Science at the University of Cape Town, South Africa, in 2016.
+Joy’s research interests include urban and community-based risk reduction, disaster governance, and early warning systems in the global South.
+Joy completed her PhD in Environmental and Geographical Science at the University of Cape Town, South Africa.
 Her doctoral research explored flood risk governance in Cape Town and its informal settlements, aiming to identify the barriers and opportunities for a more inclusive and collaborative disaster governance approach in cities of the Global South.
-Joy completed her MSc in Disasters, Adaptation, and Development from King’s College London, United Kingdom, in 2011.
-Her Masters research explored how children in Cambodia perceive and respond to disaster risk, and how this can be used to strengthen Cambodia’s national education system that teaches disaster risk science in schools.
+Joy completed her MSc in Disasters, Adaptation, and Development from King’s College London, United Kingdom.
+Her Masters research explored how children in Cambodia perceive and respond to disaster risk, and how this can be used to strengthen disaster risk science education.
 Joy has previously worked with the Climate Risk Management Team at the Asian Disaster Preparedness Centre (ADPC) in Bangkok, Thailand, where she provided technical support to Laos PDR’s national hydrological and meteorological services to improve their early warning systems.

 - Email: firstname.lastname@example.org